9dots/9dots.io-pages/Oiu6DUU.md

 title: Storyboarding
 org: 9dots
 objective:
-  - Create a storyboard that has a written story
-  - At least 8 illustrated scenes
-  - Words and sounds described for each scene
+  - "Create a storyboard that has a written story, at least 8 illustrated scenes, and words and sounds described for each scene"
 attachments:
   - path: "http://uploads.9dots.io/Oiu98Mi.docx"
     name: STORY BOARDING HANDOUT.docx